mattst/MultipleSelectionScroller/README.md

-Multiple Selection Scroller also provides commands to clear the selections whilst leaving a single cursor at the first selection, at the last selection, or at the selection on, or nearest to, the middle line (conceptually the *current* selection or the one most recently scrolled to).
+Multiple Selection Scroller also provides commands to clear the selections whilst leaving a single cursor at the first selection, at the last selection, or at the selection on, or nearest to, the middle line (conceptually the 'current' selection / the one you just scrolled to).

 By default user feedback is given in the form of status messages.
 This tells the user which selection has just been placed on the middle line if scrolling (e.g. *scroll at selection: 5 of